SeaGL/seagl.github.io/_posts/2026-03-26-Call-for-coordinators.md

 tags: '2026'
 ---

-SeaGL is an all-volunteer conference, and we are looking for more organizers to help make SeaGL 2026 happen.
-Our biggest need right now is for coordinators on three committees: Attendee Experience, IDEA, and Policy & Protocol.
+SeaGL runs on volunteer energy, shared effort, and a lot of care, and we are looking for more organizers to help bring SeaGL 2026 to life.
+If you have been thinking about lending a wing, our biggest need right now is for coordinators on three committees: Attendee Experience, IDEA, and Policy & Protocol.

 ## Coordinator openings